Brighton player tests positive for coronavirus, club to thank NHS workers with free match tickets

-VIDEO SHOWS: VIDEO CONFERENCE WITH SOUNDBITES FROM BRIGHTON'S CHIEF EXECUTIVE AND DEPUTY CHAIRMAN PAUL BARBER AND MANAGER GRAHAM POTTER / VIDEO MESSAGES FROM BRIGHTON PLAYERS INSTRUCTING PEOPLE TO STAY AT HOME IN THEIR NATIVE LANGUAGES RESENDING WITH COMPLETE SCRIPT SHOWS: BRIGHTON, ENGLAND, UK (MARCH 26, 2020) (BHAFC HANDOUT - ACCESS ALL) 1.
+VIDEO SHOWS: VIDEO CONFERENCE WITH SOUNDBITES FROM BRIGHTON'S CHIEF EXECUTIVE AND DEPUTY CHAIRMAN PAUL BARBER AND MANAGER GRAHAM POTTER / VIDEO MESSAGES FROM BRIGHTON PLAYERS INSTRUCTING PEOPLE TO STAY AT HOME IN THEIR NATIVE LANGUAGES RESENDING WITH TO INCLUDE SOUNDBITE ON POSSIBILITY OF PL SALARY CUTS SHOWS: BRIGHTON, ENGLAND, UK (MARCH 26, 2020) (BHAFC HANDOUT - ACCESS ALL) 1.

 (SOUNDBITE) (English) BRIGHTON'S CHIEF EXECUTIVE AND DEPUTY CHAIRMAN, PAUL BARBER, TALKING ABOUT ONE PLAYER TESTING POSITIVE, SAYING: "First of all, we've had three players tested so far.